anttikissa/z/grand_plan.md

 - `x.foo` translates to `x.get_foo()`, if one exists.
 - `x.foo = bar` translates to `x.set_foo(bar)`, if one exists.

-Of course, a special case must exist for the getters themselves (and possibly others that have access to the instance variables):
+A special case must exist for the getters themselves (and possibly others that have access to the instance variables):

 	type Person {
 		int age;